 It was still a nice and pretty walk along the Colorado River.
 We spent the next couple of days eating, putting up the Christmas tree, decorating the house, watching the Gilmore Girls revival on Netflix, and going to see Fantastic Beasts and Where to Find Them.
 It was a great few days!
 Now it’s back to work until Christmas.

-Thanksgiving is over, but pumpkin-flavored treats are still in season!
-It is still fall, and winter is coming!
-I would eat pumpkin all year-round, I love it.
+Tis the season for pumpkin!
+And these no-bake paleo pumpkin truffles are a great naturally-sweetened treat to make for the season.
+I could eat pumpkin all year-round, I love it.
 And these truffles are awesome.
 Seriously, I wanted to eat the whole box by myself when I made them.
 But I offered some to my parents and my husband instead.
 They loved them too.
-These paleo truffles are super easy and healthy, and fun to eat!
+These dark chocolate paleo pumpkin truffles are super easy and healthy, and fun to eat!
 Grab a cute little candy tin and you can have a great gift to give someone!
 Or just eat them all yourself, like I wanted to!

 Place your dates into a food processor and puree.